nim-lang/Nim/doc/lib.rst

 * `macros <macros.html>`_
   Contains the AST API and documentation of Nim for writing macros.

+* `macrocache <macrocache.html>`_
+  Provides an API for macros to collect compile-time information across modules.

 * `rlocks <rlocks.html>`_
   Reentrant locks for Nim.